Floorp-Projects/Floorp/docs/overview/gecko.rst

 XPCOM
 -----

-XPCOM (Cross-process Component Object Model) is Mozilla's version of Microsoft's `COM <https://en.wikipedia.org/wiki/Component_Object_Model>`_.
+XPCOM (Cross-Platform Component Object Model) is Mozilla's version of Microsoft's `COM <https://en.wikipedia.org/wiki/Component_Object_Model>`_.

 XPCOM and :ref:`WebIDL <WebIDL>` are the primary ways for our frontend to communicate with the